-501-3 ADVANCED MICROECONOMIC THEORY.
+- 501-3 ADVANCED MICROECONOMIC THEORY.
 Theories of consumer behavior; theories of the firm; welfare economics; public choice.
-Prerequisites: ECON 301, 400 or consent of instructor.

-502-3 ADVANCED MACROECONOMIC THEORY.
+Prerequisites: ECON 301, 400 or consent of instructor. - 502-3 ADVANCED MACROECONOMIC THEORY.
 Alternative theories of income, output, and price determination.
 Domestic and international constraints on macroeconomic policy.
 Review of relevant empirical research.
-Prerequisites: ECON 301, 302, and 400; or consent of instructor; ECON 415 or FIN 415 strongly recommended.

-506-3 ECONOMICS FOR PUBLIC MANAGEMENT AND THE SOCIAL SCIENCES.
-Macro- and microeconomic analysis featuring applications to public sector decisionmaking such as policy evaluation; forecast interpretation; fee systems; tax analysis; grant design.
+Prerequisites: ECON 301, 302, and 400, or consent of instructor; ECON 415 or FIN 415 strongly recommended. - 506-3 ECONOMICS FOR PUBLIC MANAGEMENT AND THE SOCIAL SCIENCES.
+Macro- and microeconomic analysis featuring applications to public sector decision-making such as policy evaluation; forecast interpretation; fee systems; tax analysis; grant design.
 For graduate students in public administration, social sciences, or nursing, this cannot be counted toward the MA or MS in Economics and Finance or the M.B.A.
-Prerequisites: admission to graduate study in public administration, social science, or nursing; or consent of the instructor.

-514-3 MATHEMATICAL ECONOMICS.
+Prerequisites: admission to graduate study in public administration, social science, or nursing; or consent of the instructor. - 514-3 MATHEMATICAL ECONOMICS.
 Application of advanced mathematical concepts to economic analysis.
 Optimization models; non-linear programming; dynamic models of economic activity.
-Prerequisite: ECON 400 or consent of instructor.
+Prerequisite: ECON or FIN 400 or consent of instructor.

-515-3 EMPIRICAL RESEARCH METHODS IN ECONOMICS AND FINANCE.
-(Same as FIN 515) Stochastic processes and simulation; optimization; estimation methodologies for maximum likelihood, pooled cross-section time series; simultaneous equations, and discrete-limited dependent variable models; generalized method of moments.
-Prerequisites: ECON or FIN 400 and ECON or FIN 415.

-517-3 TIME-SERIES ANALYSIS.
+- 515-3 EMPIRICAL RESEARCH METHODS IN ECONOMICS AND FINANCE.
+(Same as FIN 515) Stochastic processes and simulation; optimization; estimation methodologies for maximum likelihood, pooled cross-section time-series; simultaneous equations, and discrete/limited dependent variable models; generalized method of moments.
+Prerequisites: ECON or FIN 400 and ECON or FIN 415. - 517-3 TIME-SERIES ANALYSIS.
 (Same as FIN 517) Modeling time-series behavior of financial and economic variables to offer practical insights and solutions for particular problems faced by firms, governments and central banks.
-Prerequisite: ECON 415 or FIN 415 or consent of instructor.

-518-3 THEORY OF THE FIRM.
-Economic analysis useful in managerial decisionmaking and in evaluating governmental policy affecting firms.
-Topics include pricing strategies; antitrust; price discrimination; collusion; cartels.
-Will not be counted toward the MA or MS in Economics and Finance.

-531-3 LABOR ECONOMICS.
+Prerequisite: ECON 415 or FIN 415, or consent of instructor. - 528-3 MANAGERIAL ECONOMICS.
+Economic analysis of managerial decisions and business strategy; and of government policy and regulation affecting business organizations.
+Prerequisite: MS 502 or equivalent.
+Will not count toward the MA/MS in Economics and Finance. - 531-3 LABOR ECONOMICS.
 Economic principles associated with employment relationships; wage theory; labor market; employment and unemployment; economic effect of collective bargaining.
-Prerequisite: ECON 331 or consent of instructor.

-535-3 ECONOMICS OF REGULATION AND ANTITRUST POLICY.
+Prerequisite: ECON 331 or consent of instructor. - 535-3 ECONOMICS OF REGULATION AND ANTITRUST POLICY.
 Application of microeconomic theory to antitrust and regulation of business.
 Utility rate design; current antitrust cases; nationalized industries; health and safety.
-Prerequisites: ECON 301 or 518 or consent of instructor; ECON 415 or FIN 415, or MS 502 recommended.

-537-3 BEHAVIORAL ECONOMICS.
+Prerequisites: ECON 301 or 528 or consent of instructor; ECON 415 or FIN 415, or MS 502 recommended. - 537-3 BEHAVIORAL ECONOMICS.
 Theoretical and empirical study of behavioral aspects of economics.
 Behavioral aspects of firms, households, governments, and international economic agents in alternative market structures; welfare theory.
-Prerequisite: ECON 301 or 518, or consent of instructor.

-543-3 MONETARY AND FISCAL POLICY.
+Prerequisite: ECON 301 or 528, or consent of instructor. - 543-3 MONETARY AND FISCAL POLICY.
 Foundations of monetary and fiscal policy; domestic and international aspects of policy actions; evaluation of policies to influence economic activity and growth; business cycle analysis.
-Prerequisites: ECON 502 or consent of instructor; ECON 415 or FIN 415 strongly recommended.

-545-3 PUBLIC FINANCE THEORY AND PRACTICE.
+Prerequisites: ECON 502 or consent of instructor; ECON 415 or FIN 415 strongly recommended. - 545-3 PUBLIC FINANCE THEORY AND PRACTICE.
 Developments in public finance theory; application of intermediate micro- and macroeconomic theory to issues in government finance and public policy analysis.
-Prerequisites: ECON 301, 302 or consent of instructor.

-561-3 INTERNATIONAL ECONOMICS AND FINANCE.
+Prerequisites: ECON 301, 302, or consent of instructor. - 561-3 INTERNATIONAL ECONOMICS AND FINANCE.
 Recent advances in theory and empirical analysis of international trade and finance.
 Forward and spot exchange markets; arbitrage; speculation.
-Prerequisites: ECON 301, 302 or consent of instructor.
+Prerequisites: ECON 301, 302, or consent of instructor.